jaspector

 Contact office for current hours

-Typical inspection sequence: Standard Maryland residential inspection sequence applies.
+Typical sequence: Standard Maryland residential inspection sequence applies.
 Confirm at permit issuance.
 Dual-county note: Confirm with the Town whether building inspections are performed by Town staff, Kent County, Queen Anne's County, or a contracted inspector, given Millington's straddle position across the two counties.

 Required for new construction, additions, alterations, and changes of use per Millington Zoning Ordinance, Chapter 80.
 Critical Area permits required for any development within the Critical Area Overlay District.

+Building permit fees in Millington, MD are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Not publicly posted.
 Contact Town Office at (410) 928-3880 or millington@millingtonmd.us for current fee schedule..

-1. Contact the Millington Town Office at (410) 928-3880 to determine permit type and requirements for your project.
+To apply for a building permit in Millington, MD, follow these steps: 1.
+Contact the Millington Town Office at (410) 928-3880 to determine permit type and requirements for your project.
 2. Confirm whether the property is within the Critical Area Overlay District.
 If yes, determine the Critical Area classification (RCA, LDA, or IDA) for the parcel, as development standards vary by classification.
 3. If the project involves land disturbance: coordinate with Kent Conservation District (for Kent County parcels) or Queen Anne's County Soil Conservation District (for Queen Anne's County parcels) for sediment/stormwater plan approval before submitting building permit application.
 4. Obtain permit application form from the Town Office.
 5. Prepare required documents: completed application, construction plans, site plan, contractor license information, Critical Area documentation (if applicable).
 6. Submit in person at Town Office (402 Cypress Street).
 7. Pay applicable fees.
 8. Await review by Town Administrator and/or Planning Commission approval (Planning Commission is responsible for approval of all new subdivisions and zoning amendments).
 9. Address any corrections; resubmit if required.
 10. Permit issued; post on job site.
 11. Schedule and pass required inspections.
 12. Final inspection; Certificate of Occupancy issued.

-Other cities in Kent County
+Other jurisdictions in Kent County.

-View all Kent County jurisdictions →
+All Kent County jurisdictions →